Skip to main content

 • Classification, summarization, structured information extraction

-• Responses in 20+ languages (supports 140 languages)
+• Responses in more than 20 languages (supports 140 languages)

-• Reasoning on contexts up to 250,000 tokens
+• Reasoning over long contexts (up to 250,000 tokens)

 What Gemma 4 2B does less well: